madebykind/madebykind-v3/content/work/chapter.md

 title: Chapter - Brand and Digital Case Study - Arts & Culture
 cover_img: images/strategy-notes.jpg
 cover_img_alt: Pam and Michelle stood in front of a wall of sticky notes
-block_class: bg-teal text-blue
+block_class: bg-pink text-claret
-cta_class: bg-blue text-teal
+cta_class: bg-claret text-pink
 intro: >

   Chapter provides space for creativity in all its many forms.
 Art.
 Cinema.
 Theatre.
 Community.
 The stories unfolding in their centre, from their creative spaces to their café.
 They believe art is what you make it.
 That’s why they seek to nurture and embolden every artist, every creative, every curious mind.